 I had a chance to do an internship at SAP Security Research (France) under the supervision of Henrik Plate and Antonino Sabetta, on the topic of software supply chain attacks.
 During the internship, we developed an approach and tool called LastPyMile to detect code injections in software supply chain attacks, and please check it out if you are interested in link.
 This work was mentioned on HackerNews and Reproducible-builds I have been maintaining a repository containing a list of papers and reports related to software supply chain security, check it out Here

 I had been studying and developing malware detection tools for computer systems from Windows malware classifiers to malicious packages in package repositories.
-With my colleagues, We had developed an approach called HIT4MAL to classify malware using image transformations.
+With my colleagues, we developed an approach called HIT4MAL to classify malware using image transformations.
 Or a simple approach leveraging Levenshtein distance to flag potential combosquatting or typosquatting packages Link.

 From 2015 to 2017, I studied computer security at Hongik University (Sejong Campus), South Korea.
 During that time, I developed DeepMal a deep learning approach based on assembly files at the character level, and another approach that combines static and dynamic features to classify malware Link

 I like teaching, and I have taught a few courses on Python programming and machine learning to both university students and engineers.

 I love writing and sharing techniques about Python.
 I like learning new stuff, especially those in programming, security, and history.
 With a basic understanding of the Python programming language, I like to help others to automate the boring stuff and make some profit.
 In my free time, I like reading books (especially self-help books) and playing guitar (I am learning the keyboard now).
 I also write some medium posts @vuducly151092.
 You can contact me by Email.

 I wrote my experience in doing my Ph.D. in Vietnamese, please check it out Here